ambientum/ambientum/new-readme-wip.md

 ## 1) Installing CLI Tools

-Instead of installing PHP and/or Node.JS Locally to develop and be able use composer/gulp and other tools.
-All you need to do is enable Ambientum commands.
+To develop and be able use composer/gulp and other tools, instead of installing PHP and/or Node.JS locally, all you need to do is enable Ambientum commands.

 There are two different commands available, `p` and `n` where `p` stands for the PHP environment and `n` for the Node.JS environment